npnkhoi/npnkhoi.github.io/_posts/2024-04-06-quiet-star.md

 ![](/assets/uploads/screenshot-2024-04-06-at-8.57.50 am.png "Algorithm illustration")

-^ General overview
+*^ General overview of the algorithm (which looks pretty sophisticated to me)*

 The main algorithm here is pretty complicated (Algorithm 1).
 I only understand that the algorithm allows a lot of thinking time for every single token being generated.
-In the image above, I highlight in red the symbols that I am not sure about the semantics.
-For example, how do we assign a value to a function ($$log p^init_...$$)?
+In the image below, I highlight in red the symbols that I am not sure about the semantics.
+For example, how do we assign a value to a function ($$\log p^{init}_{...}$$)?
 What is the shape of tensor $$T_j$?
 What is the qualitative difference between the REINFORCE loss and the NLL (negative log-likelihood?) loss?

 ![](/assets/uploads/screenshot-2024-04-06-at-2.15.45 pm.png)